The Scottish Youth Parliament's campaign

 - Follow @OfficialSYP on Twitter, and use #SYPrights to keep up to date with all the campaign discussions.

-This page will be updated with news and resources as the campaign progresses, so be sure to check back regularly.
-If you have any questions about Right Here, Right Now which haven't been covered on this page, please contact our Events and Campaigns Officer, Rosy Burgess, by emailing firstname.lastname@example.org.
+The Right Here, Right Now campaign has now ended, but we will be sharing an overview of the campaign successes towards the end of 2018.
+If you have any questions about Right Here, Right Now which haven't been covered on this page, please contact our Events and Campaigns Officer, Rosy Burgess, by emailing email@example.com.